QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 :figclass: auto
 ```
 Coming back to the example scripts from earlier, there are two ways to work with them in JupyterLab.

+- Using magic commands
+- Using the terminal

 ### Using magic commands